🎙️ 1M+ creators use this voice AI — free tier, no CC required

 ⚠️ Cursor Limitations

-• Free tier is quite limited; Pro subscription adds up
+• Free Hobby tier is quite limited; real use requires Pro ($20/mo) or above

 • Occasional context misses on very large projects